padrinobook/padrinobook/02-03-user-login-and-registration.md

     end

-But during writing this book I became different testing results when using `bundle exec rake spec` and `be rspec spec` and to go on with the book, I removed the test and disabled all observers for the application.
+But during writing this book I became different testing results when using `bundle exec rake spec` and `bundle exec rspec spec` and to go on with the book, I removed the test and disabled all observers for the application.

 [^test]: Got the inspiration from [stackoverflow](http://stackoverflow.com/questions/33048/how-would-you-test-observers-with-rspec-in-a-ruby-on-rails-application)